MuhammadUzairNisar/WE-SPEND-WISE-BACKEND/documents/income/INCOME_API_REFERENCE.md

 ## Best Practices

+1. **Income Type Selection**: Use `isFixedIncome=true` for recurring income, `isFixedIncome=false` for one-time income
-1. **Wallet Verification**: Always ensure the wallet belongs to the user before creating an income source
+2. **Wallet Verification**: Always ensure the wallet belongs to the user before creating an income source
-2. **Cycle Date**: Use valid day numbers (1-31) but consider month-end edge cases
+3. **Cycle Date**: Use valid day numbers (1-31) for fixed income but consider month-end edge cases
+4. **Entry Date**: For spontaneous income, entryDate defaults to current time if not provided
-3. **Amount Validation**: Always use positive numbers for income amounts
+5. **Amount Validation**: Always use positive numbers for income amounts
-4. **Soft Delete**: Use soft delete to maintain data integrity and audit trails
+6. **Soft Delete**: Use soft delete to maintain data integrity and audit trails
-5. **Relaxation Date**: The system will automatically calculate the next relaxation date when processing cycles
+7. **Relaxation Date**: The system will automatically calculate the next relaxation date when processing fixed income cycles

 ---